Hand-held maneuvering unit

 The Hand-Held Maneuvering Unit (HHMU), also known as the maneuvering gun, or informally as "the zip gun", was the first astronaut propulsion unit.
 It was first used by astronaut Ed White during the first American "spacewalk" (extra-vehicular activity, EVA), on Gemini 4, June 3, 1965.
 Different models of HHMU were present on Gemini 4, 8, 10, and 11, but were only used on Gemini 4 and 10.
 It was also used aboard Skylab.
+Some propellants used include oxygen, freon, and nitrogen, which are pressurized but not ignited.

 Utility and design

 Astronauts described the gun as easier to use than other methods of maneuvering during space-walking.
 It provided an impulse to send the space-walker away from and back to the spacecraft, and was the easiest way for them to control their motions in the microgravity environment.
 The device received its propellant from tanks on the device and used pressurized oxygen to control and propel the astronaut via conservation of momentum.

 History

 Gemini 4

 Ed White enjoyed using the gun and found it useful, but quickly ran out of propellant, forcing him to pull on his tether to continue maneuvers.
 However, fellow crewman James McDivitt recalled the gun as being "hopeless" and "utterly useless" as it required precise aim through the user's center of mass in order to translate in a straight line without inducing unwanted rotation.